 The route is designed to celebrate the best London has to offer and is suitable for those signing up for their first ‘sportive’ and those training for Alpine challenges and further endurance challenges like Deloitte Ride Across Britain.

 Areas of outstanding natural beauty, historic Olympic venues and the chance to visit to some of London’s most famous sights all in one weekend.
-We will be giving full route maps and gpx files out to all signed up riders before the ride, but in the meantime you can watch the fly through video of the route on the right of the page and also find out about some of the things you will pass on each of the two days of the ride.
+We will be giving full route maps and gpx files out to all signed up riders before the ride, but in the meantime you can find out about some of the things you will pass on each of the two days of the ride.

 Day 1: Waterways & Woods to Ascot